Anti-abortion groups look to update 1849 Wisconsin ban, including life-of-mother exception

 “We believe that that mirrors so clearly what the Supreme Court gave us in Roe and are hoping for a similar declaration here in Wisconsin,” said Skogman.

-Until the legislature reconvenes in 2023, both anti-abortion groups and abortion rights supporters are eagerly awaiting guidance from courts on the interpretation and enforceability of the 1849 ban.
+Until the Legislature reconvenes in 2023, both anti-abortion groups and abortion rights supporters are awaiting guidance from courts on the interpretation and enforceability of the 1849 ban.

-Attorney General Josh Kaul has previously said he believes the 1849 statute is too old to enforce.
-His office promised an update this week about how it will respond to Friday’s ruling.

-Democratic Gov. Tony Evers has said he will do whatever he can to oppose the 1849 ban, including supporting lawsuits to overturn it, not appointing district attorneys who would enforce it, and offering clemency for doctors convicted under it.
+Democratic Gov. Tony Evers has said he will do whatever he can to oppose the 1849 ban, including not appointing district attorneys who would enforce it, and offering clemency for doctors convicted under it.

 In one of the most hotly contested governor’s races across the country, Evers is making abortion rights a pillar of his campaign for reelection.
 With Republicans controlling both chambers of the Legislature, Evers has issued more vetoes in his first term than any governor in modern history.